Lantern-chat/iso8601-timestamp/README.md

 * `std` (default)
     - Enables standard library features, such as getting the current time.

-* `lookup` (default)
-    - Enables use of a 200-byte lookup table during formatting.
-Slightly faster with a hot cache.
-Disabling saves 200 bytes at a ~20% slowdown.

 * `serde` (default)
     - Enables serde implementations for `Timestamp` and [`TimestampStr`]